Buddhism in Afghanistan: History

-The Buddhist religion survived the Islamic conquest of Afghanistan by the Umayyads and rule by the Abbasid Caliphate.
-Buddhism in Afghanistan was effectively destroyed in the 13th century by Mongol armies during the Mongol conquests.
+During the early Islamic period, Buddhists were given dhimmi status and allowed to practice their religion and permission was granted to restore Buddhist temples.
+Local Buddhist rulers and elites were retained to govern specific parts of the area.
+While these policies were eventually weakened or eliminated later on, Buddhism continued to exist for several centuries, with several 11th century accounts indicating a Buddhist presence in the area.
+According to historian Johan Elverskog, Muslim rulers in Central Asia (including Afghanistan) "largely allowed the Buddhists to continue with their religious observances."
+Cultural exchanges including literature, art and science were significant during this period of interaction between Buddhists and the new Muslim powers.

+From the 9th century onwards, Buddhism was considered a tolerated religion among the several succeeding Islamic powers that controlled the region, with Buddhist monasteries and iconography possibly still being extant by the early 13th century.
+Conversions to Islam rose as time passed, with most of the population being Muslim by the early 11th century.
+Buddhism went into decline during this period, with Muslim and external sources increasingly speaking less about the religion or its adherents.
+Whatever was left of Buddhism was decimated during the Mongol invasions.
+In the aftermath of the conquests, the emergence of successor states like the Chagatai Khanate and the IIkhanate signaled a brief return of Buddhism in the region.
+Rulers would often invite Tibetan Buddhist monks to their royal courts and built Buddhist temples.
+After the breakup of the Khanates and the decisive conversion of its rulers to Islam in the 14th century, there is no further mention of Buddhism in the area.

 Archaeological finds

 Bamiyan monastery library

 One of the early Buddhist schools, the Mahāsāṃghika-Lokottaravāda, were known to be prominent in the area of Bamiyan.
 The Chinese Buddhist monk Xuanzang visited a Lokottaravāda monastery in the 7th century CE, at Bamiyan, Afghanistan, and this monastery site has since been rediscovered by archaeologists.
 Birchbark and palm leaf manuscripts of texts in this monastery's collection, including Mahāyāna sūtras, have been discovered at the site, and these are now located in the Schøyen Collection.
 Some manuscripts are in the Gāndhārī language and Kharoṣṭhī script, while others are in Sanskrit and written in forms of the Gupta script.
 Manuscripts and fragments that have survived from this monastery's collection include the following source texts: